dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

  3. Explore interference of a photon with itself
  4. Use the properties of coincidence detection to measure the speed of light
  5. Explore the interference of two single photons: the Hong-Ou-Mandel effect
- 6. Develop a NOON state interferometer demonstrating supersensitivty to path length changes
+ 6. **BONUS:** Develop a NOON state interferometer demonstrating supersensitivty to path length changes

 +++